qtzar/auth0-spring-security-mvc/README.md

 auth0.publicKeyPath:
 ```

-Please take a look at the sample that accompanies this library for an easy seed project to see this working.
+Again, please take a look at the sample that accompanies this library for an easy seed project to see this working.

 Here is a breakdown of what each attribute means: